-There were ninety three (93) routine tests conducted on the backflow devices in North Brookfield during 2013.
-Two devices failed the testing.
-One device was repaired by the owners and successfully retested.
-The other device was removed and the water line capped.
+There were eighty six (86) routine tests conducted on the backflow devices in North Brookfield during 2015.
+Three devices failed the testing.
+Three devices were repaired by the owners and successfully retested.
+Ten devices were not tested due to non-occupancy with water shut off.